Badgerati/Pode/README.md

 }
 ```

-The logger 'file' hashtable is completely optional.
-If no Path is supplied then a logs dir will be created at the server script root path, and if MaxDays is <= 0 then log files will be kept forever.
+The hashtable supplied to `logger 'file'` is completely optional.
+If no Path is supplied then a `logs` directory will be created at the server script root path, and if `MaxDays is <= 0` then log files will be kept forever.

-If Path is supplied, then the logs will be placed there (and any directories along that path created).
+* If `Path` is supplied, then the logs will be placed at that location (and any directories along that path are created).
-If MaxDays is supplied, then once a day Pode will clean-up log files older than that many days.
+* If `MaxDays` is supplied, then once a day Pode will clean-up log files older than that many days.

-Custom loggers must have a name like custom_* and have a supplied scriptblock.
+Custom loggers must have a name like `custom_*` and have a supplied scriptblock.
 When the scriptblock is invoked, the log request object will be passed to it:

 ```powershell
 logger 'custom_output' {